only1zidev/recipe/README.md

 ### Continued development

-I want to continue devloping on flexbox and all of my friend end.
+I want to continue devloping on flexbox and all of my front end.
 I also want to develop on writing clean codes.